lithekod/site-v2/website/pages/gamejam_en.md

 ### 2014

 - Fall (of the) Game Jam 2014 - *"Rocket Castle"*
-- Global Game Jam 2014 - *"We don't see things as they are, we see them as we are"*
+- Global Game Jam 2014 - *"We don't see things as they are, we see them as we are"* - [Global Game Jam](https://globalgamejam.org/2014/jam-sites/liu-game-jam)

 ### 2013